 The 'covert' administration of medication, i.e. disguising medication in food and drink, should only ever be used as a last resort in situations where it has been assessed that the client lacks 'capacity to consent to treatment' and that the medication is essential to their health and well-being.
-A 'best interests' meeting should be held which should involve those who know and understand the client to agree whether covert administration is in the client's best interests.
+A 'best interests'

+meeting should be held which should involve those who know and understand the client to agree whether covert administration is in the client's best interests.
 This meeting should involve relevant health care professionals - the prescriber and pharmacist, care workers, family member and a person who is able to communicate the views and interests of the client (this could be a family member or a friend or an Independent Mental Capacity Advocate IMCA).
-The 'best interests' meeting should include clear documentation of the decision of the 'best interests' meeting, how best to administer the medication covertly and a plan to review the need for continued covert administration of medication on a regular basis.
+The 'best interests' meeting should be minuted and this will then form the basis for the support planning process.
+The plan should include clear documentation of the decision of the 'best interests' meeting, how best to administer the medication covertly and a plan to review the need for continued covert administration of medication on a regular basis.